FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Redefining_CFTUTIL_data_media.md

 Use to select a TCPIP communication media.

-If the <span class="mc-variable header_footer_variables.hf_long_product_name variable">Transfer CFT</span> configuration file refers to a communication file and a TCPIP communication media:
+If the {{< TransferCFT/hflongproductname  >}} configuration file refers to a communication file and a TCPIP communication media: